 Heath first came to prominence with the 1963 exhibition “A Dialogue With Solitude”, a moving series of black and white images addressing contemporary isolation.
 Heath subsequently won two Guggenheim Fellowships.
 In the 1970s, after moving to Toronto, Heath began experimenting with Polaroid technology and produced a series of narrative works under the title “Songs of Innocence”.

 In addition, Heath had mounted several thematic slide presentations using vernacular photographs including “Le Grand album ordinaire” (1973) and “Ars Moriendi” (1980).
 In 1981 the National Gallery of Canada mounted an exhibition of the two series “A Dialogue with Solitude and Songs of Innocence IV”.
 Heath has been exhibited across the United States and Canada including group and solo exhibitions at Nelson-Atkins Museum of Art, Kansas City; Philadelphia Museum of Art, Philadelphia; San Francisco Camerawork, Photofind Gallery, New York; Stephen Bulger Gallery, Toronto; and Canadian Museum of Contemporary Photography, Ottawa.

 His photographs are represented in the collections of the National Gallery of Canada, Ottawa; Museum of Modern Art, New York; Art Institute of Chicago, Chicago; International Museum of Photography, New York; George Eastman House, Rochester, New York; The Getty, Los Angeles; Nelson-Atkins Museum, Kansas City; Philadelphia Museum of Art, Philadelphia; among other institutions.

-From 1970 until 1997, Heath taught photography at Ryerson University in Toronto.
+From 1970 until 1997, Heath taught photography at Toronto Metropolitan University (Formerly Ryerson University) in Toronto.
 Dave Heath died in Toronto in his 85th birthday in 2016.